Zahin2470/Chat-Application/README.md

 # Chat-Application

 # With this application you can chat with each other by logging in from different websites.
 Loggin interface very beautiful.
-Project build by Java, CSS, HTML, Javascript
+Project build by Java, CSS, HTML, Javascript.